 There is no BEST brand of electric guitar as the best choice for you will depend on a number of factors including your budget, tastes, and current playing ability.

-Instead of looking to get a specific brand, consider the questions I have answered below to help find your ideal electric guitar.
+Instead of looking to opt for a specific brand, consider the questions I have answered below to help find your ideal electric guitar.

 Which Electric Guitar Is The Most Popular?